 Replace the 2019 Constrained Operations Runway Justification Study paragraph with the following: In 2019, the ODAV completed a study to update the aviation activity forecasts and review the runway length requirements at Aurora State Airport to consider if the eligibility threshold for a runway extension had been met.
 A constrained operations Airport user survey was distributed as part of this study.
 The survey identified 645 constrained annual operations from a variety of aircraft and aircraft operators.
 Additional analysis of TFMSC data and the airport user surveys indicated more than 500 annual operations by aircraft to/from destinations beyond 1,000 nm of Aurora State Airport.
 The study concluded that a runway length of 7,888 feet was justified by FAA methodologies (AC 150/5325-4B).
 However, consultants recommended a future runway length of 6,002 feet as it was identified in the 2012 Airport Master Plan and depicted on the ALP.
-Aviation Activity Forecasts developed in the study received FAA approval in a letter dated September 26, 2019.
-The FAA reviewed the draft "Aurora State
+While the justification for additional runway length was never formally accepted by FAA, the Aviation Activity Forecasts developed in the study received FAA approval in a letter dated September 26, 2019.